Angus Cooper

 Angus James Cooper (born 7 May 1964) is a retired male hammer thrower from New Zealand.
 At the 1990 Commonwealth Games in Auckland he won a bronze medal in the men's hammer throw with a throw of 71.26m.
 He is the New Zealand national record holder with 73.10m but his best distance was 73.96m which was not ratified as a record for unknown reasons.

+Cooper finished second behind David Smith in the hammer throw event at the British 1987 AAA Championships.

 In 1990, Cooper was awarded the New Zealand 1990 Commemoration Medal.